ValeriKrisak/popular-movie-page/README.md

 Welcome to Movie Page, a simple web application for exploring movies!
 This README will guide you through setting up the project, running it on your local machine, and obtaining an API key for The Movie Database (TMDb) API.

+## Note
+Thank you for checking my take on the Movie Database.
+This application has been part of an assignment.
+You can load more movies and filter them by genres.
+If you want to see more filters working, let me know. :)

 ## Getting Started

 To get started with Movie Page, follow these simple steps: